 For new leaders, we offer coaching and training in servant leadership to help you claim the strengths you already have while giving you tools in a broad range of disciplines.
 This includes honing your values, working through conflict, deep communication skills and more.

 For those who have been in leadership for awhile, we offer the same tools utilizing the curiosity and connectedness of high-level coaches.
 Always seeking to assist you in tapping into your own, unique wisdom and gifts.

-Be in touch and let’s explore how we might be of service to you and your organization.
+If this sounds like you, then let's be in touch and explore how we might be of service to you and your organization.
 The first hour is free!
 You talk, we’ll listen.

 John creates deeper awareness at the core level.

 Sheri Boone, MCC Coach Cachet, Coach Mentoring Training and Continuing Education

 John has a unique combination of skills from his previous professions and life experiences that enable him to relate to many different types of individuals and provide him with a wealth of resources to draw from in any given situation.
 He approaches his role with compassion, professionalism, and attention to detail.
 I highly recommend him as an executive coach.

 Debra Kristensen Director, Vaccine Technology Strategy and Policy, PATH

 I am so grateful for the support John has given me over the years.
 He is loyal, caring and I know he is in my corner always helping me to move forward.
 I started seeing John as a coach a year ago when I was contemplating transition from my current role onto something else.
 He helped me move through the road blocks and realize how much I love my role and could move it into something that is more fulfilling.
 Through his help I now wake up each morning with a new energy and look forward to a better, brighter future.
 I highly recommend him as a coach, mentor and/or teacher!